-Due to the calcination of cement during its use phase, concrete absorbs some CO2 emissions from the atmosphere over its lifespan.
+Due to the calcination of cement during its use phase, concrete absorbs some $CO_2$ emissions from the atmosphere over its lifespan.
 Following the relevant EN 16757 standard, the calcination-related recarbonation impact is calculated.
-Since the final application of the product is unknown, a simplified, yet realistic approach for assessing the CO2 uptake of concrete and concrete elements is used.
+Since the final application of the product is unkown, a simplified, yet realistic approach for assessing the $CO_2$ uptake of concrete and concrete elements is used.
 The rest of the B modules (B2-B7) is checked and found not applicable for the product.
-Below table lists some of the important parameters for uptake calculation.